thomaswilliamsastro/data_buttons/docs/data_buttons.rst

 .. warning::
     I am not well-versed in HST data, and that module should be considered in its infancy.
-It also only works for ACS/WFC data.
 Your mileage may vary, so be aware!

 ``data_buttons`` also offers a module with image-related tools (``data_buttons.tools``).
 Currently, this allows you to create a mosaic